nkmg/go-tour/README.md

 # go-tour

-Solve all exercises on Go Tour
+Solving all exercises on Go Tour!